Guide to Fertilizing Your Monstera

 Person misting some water on monstera leaf

-When fertilizing monstera, or any indoor houseplant, you have to be careful with the chemical ratios and concentrations of your fertilizer.
+When fertilizing Monstera, or any indoor houseplant, you have to be careful with the chemical ratios and concentrations of your fertilizer.
 Liquid fertilizers and inorganic fertilizers usually need to be diluted.
 If you don’t dilute, you will cause damage to your plant’s roots.

 Also, fertilizer alone won’t lead to a healthy plant.
 You need to make sure that you don’t underwater or overwater your plant, and you also need to make sure that your plant gets the right amount of light.